kumuduuk/churn-crushers/README.md

 Data Architect - Visualise the data
 Project Manager/Dashboard builder - Manage the project and build the dashboard to house the project findings.

+The project baord allowed us to clearly plan out the three days with measurable targets to keep track of our progress.

+### Day 1 — Data Understanding & Preparation

+Import and Inspect the Dataset
+Data Cleaning and Pre-processing
+Exploratory Data Analysis (EDA)
+Feature Engineering
+Begin basic visualisation
+Create wireframe of streamlit dashboard

+### Day 2 — Analysis, Visualisation & Insights

+Testing our dataset against a set of hypothesis and validation rules.
+Data Visualisation (Matplotlib, Seaborn)
+Descriptive Statistics & Correlation Analysis
+Advanced plots to be done on Power BI
+Discuss key insights, trends and patterns in the data Build streamlit webpage and function test, ready for integrating of project components

+### Day 3

+Integrate all necessary components of project onto streamlit webpage.
+Document all steps done throughout the project on the project board Cross reference this with the README to ensure accuracy of project notes Proof read documents
+Check over project intended outcomes, have we achieved them

 ## Analysis techniques used

 The ETL stage of this project allowed us to deploy a number of data analysis techniques to take our raw data set and turn it into a useable clean version ready to visualise and deploy on our streamlit dashboard.